 When you are aiming at a turkey’s head a deadly accurate crossbow will come in handy.
 From experience, I have learned to rely on Barnett products.

 The company recently released a new crossbow designed for turkey hunters.
 Dubbed the Blackspur II, the new crossbow promises to be a delight for turkey hunters.
-With a 7/8-inch Picatinny rail attached to it, you can a scope to improve your accuracy.
+With a 7/8-inch Picatinny rail attached to it, you can scope to improve your accuracy.
 When looking to shoot a turkey’s head, accuracy will be crucial.
+So get the cross or compound bow, packed it with your turkey hunting backpack, and enjoy the gobbler hunting.

 The broadheads to use For Headshots